Bhakti Thapa

-In the Anglo-Nepal war, Sardar Bhakti Thapa was controlling operation of the whole Western Region of Nepal from the fort of Malaun, whereas the fort of Surajgadh was in the south of this fort.
-As the British forces had control over the fort of Deuthal, 1,000 yd away from Malaun fort, the whole of the Western Region was at stake, which made Sardar Bhakti Thapa Chhetri go to the battlefield, taking naked Khukuri and sword on his hand, along with 2,000 Nepalese soldiers amidst the fierce gun-firing of the British army on April 16, 1815.
-There was fierce fighting between the two forces, killing 100 soldiers of the British army while all the officers were killed except only on arsenal.
-In this battle when Sardar Bhakti Thapa Chhetri tried to capture a British cannon, he was hit by the bullet at his heart.
-The Major David Ochterlony, handed over very respectfully to the Nepalese army, the dead body of Sardar Bhakti Thapa Chhetri after covering it with dosalla (a woollen shawl).
+In the Anglo-Nepal war, Sardar Bhakti Thapa was controlling the operation of the whole Western Region of Nepal from the fort of Malaun, whereas the fort of Surajgadh was in the south of this fort.
+As the British forces had control over the fort of Deuthal, 1,000 yd away from Malaun fort, the whole of the Western Region was at stake, which made Sardar Bhakti Thapa Chhetri go to the battlefield, taking naked Khukuri and sword on his hand, along with 2,000 Nepali soldiers amidst the fierce gun-firing of the British army on April 16, 1815.
+There was fierce fighting between the two forces, killing 100 soldiers of the British army while all the officers were killed except only in the arsenal.
+In this battle when Sardar Bhakti Thapa Chhetri tried to capture a British cannon, he was hit by a bullet at his heart.
+Major David Ochterlony, handed over very respectfully to the Nepali army, the dead body of Sardar Bhakti Thapa Chhetri after covering it with dosalla (a woollen shawl).
 The very next day, his body was cremated with the due state guard of honour.
 His two wives committed Sati (burning themselves on their husband's pyre).
 Before going to the battlefield, he had handed over his grandson to Bada Kaji Amar Singh Thapa Chhetri.
-Sitting at the foot of the flag of Nepal, Bada Kaji Amar Singh Thapa Chhetri and Ram Das, the son of Sardar Bhakti Thapa Chhetri, encouraged the Nepalese army looking around at the sight of war.
-The Anglo-Nepal war took a different turn after the end of this battle.
-The way Sardar Bhakti Thapa Chhetri laid down his life at the Deothal battle has become a legend in Nepalese history.
+Sitting at the foot of the flag of Nepal, Bada Kaji Amar Singh Thapa Chhetri and Ram Das, the son of Sardar Bhakti Thapa Chhetri, encouraged the Nepalese army to look around at the sight of war.
+The Deothal battle marked a significant moment in the Anglo-Nepal War, demonstrating Nepalese resilience despite the eventual British advance.
+Historians and local traditions often describe Sardar Bhakti Thapa's actions at the Deothal battle as legendary, reflecting his dedication to Nepal's sovereignty.

-He was Thapa Chhetri.He belonged to Punwar Thapa clan.
+He was Thapa Chhetri.
+He belonged to the Punwar Thapa clan.